Wendy Murphy: Criticism

-According to author Stuart Taylor, Jr., she is also a supporter of "guilty-until-proven-innocent" in the American Judicial system.
+According to author Stuart Taylor, Jr., Murphy is a supporter of the "guilty-until-proven-innocent" principle in the American judicial system.
 She was quoted as saying, "I'm really tired of people suggesting that you're somehow un-American if you don't respect the presumption of innocence because you know what that sounds like to a victim?
 Presumption: You're a liar."